japila-books/apache-spark-internals/docs/rdd/spark-rdd-transformations.md

 |===

-By applying transformations you incrementally build a spark-rdd-lineage.md[RDD lineage] with all the parent RDDs of the final RDD(s).
+By applying transformations you incrementally build a [RDD lineage](lineage.md) with all the parent RDDs of the final RDD(s).

 Transformations are lazy, i.e. are not executed immediately.
 Only after calling an action are transformations executed.